 By 1923, only Howard University Medical School and Meharry Medical School remained.

-Referred to as the Flexner Report on Medical Education, Abraham Flexner's Medical Education in the United States and Canada: A Report to the Carnegie Foundation for the Advancement of Teaching (1910) was the catalyst for the closing of many Negro medical schools.
+Referred to as the Flexner Report on Medical Education, Abraham Flexner's Medical Education in the United States and Canada: A Report to the Carnegie Foundation for the Advancement of Teaching (1910) was the catalyst for the closing of many black medical schools.

-The Report consisted of high professional requirements that sounded the end of many Negro medical schools.
+The Report consisted of high professional requirements that sounded the end of many black medical schools.
 By 1914, four of six schools had disappeared.
 The largest one, Leonard Medical School, closed in 1915.
 It was followed eight years later by the Medical Department of the University of West Tennessee, leaving only Howard and Meharry.

 Howard University Medical School (est. 1868)